CMC-QCL/tableau-workshop/README.md

   - "How to Visualize Data with Tableau?"
   - "How to create interactive dashbaords with Tableau?"
 - Key Points:
   - Tableau can provide important insights for EDA.
+  - It can be really beneficial to do basic  data manipulation.
 ---

 Table of contents